-The enjoyment of the highest attainable standard of health is a fundamental human right according to WHO.
+The enjoyment of the highest attainable standard of health is a fundamental human right according to the World Health Organisation.

 The increased awareness of respiratory disease and its symptoms, along with the provision of adequate clinical facilities for investigating and treating those with respiratory disease (based on improved data) the quality of care for those with respiratory disease and comorbidities will achieve this fundamental human right for the Irish population.